aptos-labs/aptos-core/developer-docs-site/docs/tutorials/first-transaction.md

 ### Step 4.5: Transferring

-Like the previous step, this is another helper step that constructs a transaction which transfers the coins from Alice to Bob.
+Like the previous step, this is another helper step that constructs a transaction transferring the coins from Alice to Bob.
 For correctly generated transactions, the API will return a transaction hash that can be used in the subsequent step to check on the transaction status.
-The Aptos blockchain does perform a handful of validation checks on submission and if any of those fail, the user will instead be given an error.
-These validations include the transaction signature, unused sequence number, and submitting the transaction to the appropriate chain.
+The Aptos blockchain does perform a handful of validation checks on submission; and if any of those fail, the user will instead be given an error.
+These validations use the transaction signature and unused sequence number, and submitting the transaction to the appropriate chain.

 <Tabs groupId="sdk-examples">
   <TabItem value="typescript" label="Typescript">